digitallysavvy/go-ai/README.md

 ## TypeScript Parity

-This SDK maintains 1:1 feature parity with the [Vercel AI SDK](https://ai-sdk.dev) for backend functionality:
+This SDK maintains 1:1 feature parity with the [Vercel AI SDK](https://ai-sdk.dev) **v6.0.137** for backend functionality:

-- Same function signatures and patterns
+- Same public APIs and response shapes
-- Same provider interfaces
+- Same provider interfaces and tool system
-- Same middleware system
+- Same middleware and telemetry patterns
-- Compatible workflows
+- Compatible workflows across all 30+ providers
 - Feature complete for server-side use

+**Not included:** React/UI components (`@ai-sdk/react`, `@ai-sdk/vue`, etc.) — these are client-side only in the TypeScript SDK.

 ## Community